MINUTES

 " You have probably noted that when there is an economic downturn, the number of students enrolling at the graduate level increases.
 This trend is apparent this year with 446 more graduate students.

 " International students comprise 40% of the graduate enrollment with the largest numbers of students coming from China, Korea, and India.
+What are some of the challenges students encounter?

 " Current students report high levels of stress.
 Due to advances in medicine, more students with psychological and emotional problems are enrolling at residential campuses.
 Suicide ideation, gestures, and attempts have increased significantly during the past five years from 84 to 127 students annually.
 Student Affairs, Academic Affairs, and the Graduate College have been working together to create greater awareness of this health issue and to encourage faculty and staff to report any incidents to the Counseling Center so that the students may be seen by a clinical counselor immediately, or other appropriate interventions taken.